-Each time I tell people the name of our business, I have to explain why we chose to call ourselves Nameless Performance.
+Each time we tell people the name of our business, we have to explain why we chose to call ourselves Nameless Performance.
 It’s quite simple really – it exemplifies our business model and our sense of humor.

 As eBay and the internet provide a flood of overseas products into enthusiast hands, paired with little to no customer service, customer involvement or qualification, it became evident to us that a radical alternative was necessary.
 As enthusiasts of pretty much everything mechanical, we have had very few experiences with manufacturers that were as personal and connected as we would prefer.
 So we decided to make that company a reality.
 When discussing what to call this company, it was evident that using our names or some pairing of hyperbole and motorsports catch phrases was not going to convey anything about us or our customers or why we do what we do.
 So why not put out a name that begs a question.